Ethiopia: War in Tigray continues as government stays silent | DW | 14.10.2021

 Afar currently hosts the only land route through which humanitarian aid can enter Tigray.

-"We do not target civilians and the alleged artillery attack is yet another [fictitious] accusation to tarnish our forces' reputation" he claimed, while stressing that the TPLF's current military objective is to "push back the offensive and go as far as it takes to break the siege on the people of Tigray."
+"We do not target civilians, and the alleged artillery attack is yet another [fictitious] accusation to tarnish our forces' reputation," Reda said.
+He added that the TPLF's current military objective is to "push back the offensive and go as far as it takes to break the siege on the people of Tigray."

-Gahas Mohammed, the chairperson of the Afar Human Rights Organization, described how one of the latest attacks unfolded.
+Gahas Mohammed, the chairperson of the Afar Human Rights Organization, told DW how one of the latest attacks unfolded.

-Observers are closely watching Abiy's new cabinet for signs of a different approach to the conflict, as the government faces growing international condemnation over its handling of the war and its recent expulsion of seven senior UN officials.
+Observers are closely watching Abiy's new Cabinet for signs of a different approach to the conflict, as the government faces growing international condemnation for its handling of the war and the recent expulsion of seven senior UN officials.

 The prime minister's office, which blames theTPLF for starting the war, has said certain conciliatory measures, such as declassifying the TPLF as a terrorist group, can only happen after the new government has formed.

-Fighting initially broke out last November in the Tigray region after Abiy sent troops to topple the TPLF, which dominated national politics before he took office in 2018.
+Fighting broke out in November 2020 in the Tigray region after Abiy sent troops to topple the TPLF, which dominated national politics before he took office in 2018.

-The 2019 Nobel Peace Prize laureate said the move came in response to TPLF attacks on federal army camps.
+Abiy, the 2019 Nobel Peace Prize laureate said that came in response to TPLF attacks on federal army camps.

-The war has soured relations between Ethiopia and Western powers, including the US, long a critical ally.
+The war has soured relations between Ethiopia and Western powers, including the United States, long a critical ally.

 Government soldiers in the Afar region: Reports of a fresh offensive have still not been confirmed by officials